Lymphedema

 Other screening methods of the at-risk arm(s) include taking pictures, lymphoscintigraphy (special imaging of the lymph nodes) and perometry (special imaging of the arm) [16,23-24,32-34].

-Some studies show monitoring for lymphedema within the first 3 months after surgery may lead to earlier diagnosis [32,34].
+Some studies show monitoring for lymphedema within the first 6 months after surgery may lead to an earlier diagnosis [32,34].
+Continuing to monitor every 6 months for the first 2 years after surgery may also help with early diagnosis [225].

 Treatment of lymphedema